 This is a good thing, because at the time the ban was lifted, over 60% of NYC’s 50,000+ delivery cyclists rode e-bikes regardless!
 That number is expected to grow, and tourists and locals in New York City will be joining in.
 The laws for e-bikes, e-scooters, and motorized bicycles are changing rapidly, and we are here to help if you or a loved one is ever hurt.

-Call 212-203-4795 to speak with an experienced NYC bicycle accident lawyer about your potential case.
+Contact our team at 800-223-2814 to speak with an experienced bicycle accident lawyer about your potential case.
 Your consultation is free.
+We have convenient office locations in Manhattan, Brooklyn, and Peekskill.